fluencelabs/cli/README.md

     deploy:
       - deployId: default
 ```
-`deployId` can be any unique string in camelCase.
+`deployId` can be any string.
+It must start with a lowercase letter and contain only letters, numbers, and underscores.
+It also must be unique service-wise.
 It is used in aqua to access ids of deployed services as you will see in a moment.
 You can edit `fluence.yaml` manually if you want to deploy multiple times, deploy on specific network, deploy on specific peerId or if you want to override `service.yaml`

 3. Run `fluence service new ./src/services/newService` to generate new service template.
 You will be asked if you want to add the service to `fluence.yaml` - say yes.